We measure our performance against the key priorities and outcomes included in our corporate plan.

 Outcome 11 - Protecting our borough for future generations

-- 94% of category 1 pot holes were repaired within 24 hours.
+99.9% of category one pot holes were repaired within 24 hours.

-- 96% of signal faults (traffic lights) were fixed within 24 hours.
+- 96% of traffic light signal faults were fixed within 24 hours.

 Outcome 12 - Customers can contact us easily and use more services online

-- The council’s Digital Champions continue to run regular sessions in community venues such as libraries or job centres, to help people gain the skills and confidence to access services and information online.
-931 People, 198 sessions, 629.5 hours training.
+- Our Digital Champions have helped 335 people gain the skills and confidence to access services and information online.

 Our 'One Council' priority includes the things that we want to achieve to ensure that we are running our council as efficiently as we can, enabling us to provide the best possible outcomes for our district and its residents.

-- 100% of forecast efficiency savings have been achieved in the financial year.
+- 100% of forecast efficiency savings have been achieved in Q1.